 Spending time at the beach is a true luxury—one that feels joyful, relaxing, and fun every time.
 That's why summer is such a beloved season.
 It allows for us to leave our worries on the sand and bathe ourselves in bliss.
 The thing is, that feeling isn't just in our heads.
 There's actual science behind the fact spending time by the beach is good for both your mental and physical health.
 A study by the University of Exeter found people who live near the beach have better overall health and wellbeing.
-Another cites the enhanced sense of calm from hearing the ocean (more so than relaxing music) and relaxation of the nervous system due to a reduction of city noise and technology.
+Another cites the enhanced sense of calm from hearing the ocean and relaxation of the nervous system due to a reduction of city noise and technology.
 The list goes on.

 "'Beach brain' has come up as part of my research as a neuroscientist over the past couple of years—studying how the sights and sounds of the beach directly affect our psyche.
 'Beach Brain' integrates the mental and physical benefits of what we have come to appreciate about spending time at the beach, and provides a specific pathway for reaching that same state of mind and body, even when we’re stuck in the office.